dodiego/konekto/docs/README.md

 ### What

-Konekto is an object-graph mapper for node.js and intended to use with [agensgraph](https://bitnine.net/agensgraph/)
+Konekto is an object-graph mapper for [agensgraph](https://bitnine.net/agensgraph/)

 ### Why